raphaelsty/cherche/docs/retrieve/elastic.md

 # Elasticsearch client
 >>> es = Elasticsearch()

-# Ask to cherche on article, retrieves the top 30 results, uses and create the index cherche if it does not exist.
+# Ask to cherche on title and article, retrieves the top 30 results, uses and create the index cherche if it does not exist.
 >>> retriever = retrieve.Elastic(on=["title", "article"], k=30, es=es, index="cherche")

 >>> documents = [